 SEAMAP Real-time Plots for the year 2014

-Below is the first preliminary data summary for the 2014 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from June 2-17 by the NOAA Vessel Oregon II and the Texas vessels.
-Catch data from the Oregon II were taken with a 40-ft trawl, while data from Texas were collected with a 20-foot trawl.
+Below is the fourth preliminary data summary for the 2014 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling from July 2 - 5 by the NOAA Vessel Oregon II.
+Catch data from the Oregon II were taken with a 40-ft trawl.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-on.
 The squares on the charts are 10-minute grids.
 The number in each grid square is the average catch or count from all stations (may be one or more stations) that were sampled within a particular grid.
 The sampling stations were located randomly by depth zone.